 Is a Career at Target Right for You?

 Have you considered becoming a Target employee?
 Is a career in retail right for you?
-Target employees enjoy excellent benefits, flexible schedules (to an extent), and a pleasant work environment (well, as pleasant as work can be when you work in retail).
+Target employees enjoy excellent benefits, flexible schedules (to an extent), and a pleasant work environment... well, as pleasant as work can be if you work in retail.
+I know this is true because I used to work there.
 The pay is low, though, and working nights, weekends, and holidays is not for everybody.

 However, despite the fact that you work with crabby customers and make peanuts, Target is still an excellent job.
 Wondering what it's really like to be their employee?
 Curious if you would make a good one?
 Keep reading for more information.